Skip to content

 └────────────────────────────┘

 The collector fetches its config directly from the server — over Alloy’s remotecfg (Connect-RPC) or otelcol’s OpAMP (WebSocket).
-The LinkMesh agent, when present, supervises the collector process and reports host context; it is not in the config path and never writes pipeline files.
+The collector process itself is self-managed: Alloy applies the config it pulls via remotecfg, and otelcol-contrib is supervised by opampsupervisor.
+The optional LinkMesh agent, when present, does service / log-source discovery and reports host context for onboarding; it does not install, supervise, or configure the collector and is not in the config path.
 See Native remote config for the framing.

 Rule of thumb: